 The three- to four-inch flowers have cream white stamens and bloom over an exceptionally long season, from early summer to early fall, with blooms followed by ornate, plumed seed heads.

 A non-climber, it prefers a full sun location.
 Its upright growth looks magnificent as a ground cover or container specimen, or weaving through shrubs and deciduous trees.

-Hardy in USDA Zones 4-10, it quickly grows three to five feet in length.
+Hardy in Zones 4 to 10, it quickly grows three to five feet in length.
 Prune in late winter or early spring, cutting back to a set of strong buds about eight inches above the ground.

 2. Mrs. Robert Brydon

 Masses of small, half-inch flowers with lavender sepals and prominent platinum stamens form the sparkling clusters that ‘Mrs. Robert Brydon’ is known for.

 Blooming from mid- to late summer amid dark green foliage, the flowers are followed by silky seed heads.

 The vigorous upright growth can be tied to a trellis for vertical interest.
 Or you can give it free rein to sprawl and tumble through shrubbery or spread as a lofty, eye-catching groundcover.

 Hardy in Zones 4 to 9, it grows six to eight feet in full to partial sun and can be pruned back to three inches in early spring.